These co-ops have helped me gain new skills and have helped me learn what to look for in a job.

 Self-described "go-getter" Skylar Nikkel (Sky) is a fifth-year applied statistics student with a minor in computer science and a geography concentration.
 Combining her enthusiasm for research and keenness for a challenge, Sky has completed three agriculture and research-related co-op work terms on her path to her future goal.

-Her first work term took place at the Lethbridge Research and Development Centre (often referred to as the "research station"), which is part of Agriculture & Agri-Food Canada.
-A large part of this position involved taking different wheat breeds and "crossing them."
+A large part of Sky's role at the Lethbridge Research & Development Centre (LRDC), aka the "research station"), part of Agriculture & Agri-Food Canada, involved taking different wheat breeds and "crossing them."
 Every Tuesday and Thursday, Sky would remove the anthers of plants (the part that absorbs pollen) and put corn pollen back into them.
 Farmer's look for specific desired genes and traits within their crops and achieve this by crossing wheat breeds.
 By controlling which of these plants' genes were combined, Sky was able to know precisely which characteristics each plant was receiving.
 In places as windy as Lethbridge, wheat with thicker stems tend not to "lodge" or bend over easily and are preferred.
 Crops with larger stems and pest-resistant genes make for more vital crops.

 In her second work term, Skylar worked at the "provincial side" of the research station for the Alberta Agriculture and Forestry/ Irrigation management section.
 Sky describes the provincial side as smaller and more intimate, geared towards Alberta-specific research.
 Sky added that "on the provincial side, I worked with everyone on the floor, around 40 people."
 Access like this allowed her to learn many skills, including how to use an IRT (infrared thermometer) to measure the moisture level in different areas of a field.
 Her IRT research project involved placing 12 IRTs onto a "pivot system" for watering plants and setting two "data loggers" into the ground for recording data.
 "You can program the pivot so that three sprinklers would go off, or four…," Sky adds, explaining how this level of control "helps save water, so you're not overwatering some parts and underwatering others."
 Her research has important implications for using water efficiently for crops.
 Sky adds that she also "got to use many off-road vehicles on the provincial side, which was really fun," to avoid making tracks in the field.